Josh-Daly/IoT-Project/README.md

-Paul Daly
+Paul Daly - G00470372

-G00470372
+Bachelor of Engineering (Honours) in Software and Electronic Engineering - Year 2 Semester 1 - Internet of Things Project

-Device to Monitor Conditions

-for Panic/Anxiety Attacks
+Device to Monitor Conditions for Panic/Anxiety Attacks

 ------------------------------------------------------------------------------